PalmSens/palmsens-sdk/application_notes/remote_corrosion/readme.md

-# Remote Corrosion Monitoring Using Python
+# Remote IoT Corrosion Monitoring Using Python

-The code here accompanies the application note: [Remote Corrosion Monitoring Using Python](https://www.palmsens.com/knowledgebase-article/distributed-polarization-resistance-using-python/).
+The code here accompanies the application note: [Remote IoT Corrosion Monitoring Using Python](https://www.palmsens.com/knowledgebase-article/remote-iot-corrosion-monitoring-using-python/).

 The application note demonstrates how to set up a Raspberry Pi or equivalent low-power linux computer for remote corrosion measurements.
 The corrosion measurements are performed using the Linear Polarization Resistance (LPR) technique.
 The application note includes a example dashboard for viewing and analyzing results.